 Therefore, this is separate to the above mark, with the number 666 being stamped on your head or hand and therefore not necessarily the actual mark as stated above.

-The consequence of not having this number is like the mark and name below i.e. not being able to trade and buy/sell (death not actually mentioned as well).
+The consequence of not having this number is like the mark and name below, namely not being able to trade or buy and sell (death not actually mentioned here).

-The other important aspect to this is that scripture says it is wise to have understanding of this number and what it counts up to; a man’s number.
+The other important aspect to this is that scripture says it is wise to understand this number and what it counts up to; a man’s number.

 7. Name of the Beast